mglonnro/charlotte-client/README.md

 The system consists of the following components:

-1. A local device (i.e. Raspberry PI) that is physically connected to the NMEA network and records *all* the data on the NMEA network.
-Whenever the device is connected to the internet, it can also a) *live stream real-time data* to the cloud, and b) *upload previously recorded data* for visualization and analytics.
+1. A local device (i.e. Raspberry PI) that is physically connected to the NMEA network and records *all* the data it sees.
+Whenever the local device is connected to the internet, it can also a) *live stream real-time data* to the cloud, and b) *upload previously recorded data* for visualization and analytics.
-2. A cloud infrastructure to store the data and prepare/load it for analytics (Google Cloud Storage, Google Compute Engine, TimescaleDB).
+2. A cloud infrastructure to store the data and prepare+load it for analytics (implemented using Google Cloud Storage, Google Compute Engine, TimescaleDB).
 3. A web UI to access the processed data (https://charlotte.lc)

-`charlotte-client` is the component responsible for real-time data stream between the local device and the cloud.
+`charlotte-client` is the component responsible for the real-time data stream between the local device and the cloud.
 The binary distribution bundle below includes all the other components as well:

 - `actisense-serial` from the CANboat project (Apache 2.0 License, (c) Kees Verruijt), see more: https://github.com/canboat/canboat
 - `analyzer` from the CANboat project (Apache 2.0 License, (c) Kees Verruijt), see more: https://github.com/canboat/canboat